 The majority of commercial cultivars are male sterile.
 This is not necessarily a bad trait, as it makes crosses easier, but it also limits the kinds of crosses that one can make.
 I have a slight preference for fully fertile varieties and so will generally keep a male fertile variety over a similar sterile variety, all else being nearly equal.

 There is obviously a lower limit below which it really isn’t worth the time to grow a variety, but otherwise I don’t really care about yield.
 I’m certainly excited if a variety with great flavor and appearance also has good yield, but I am almost as excited even if it has poor yield.
 This is one area where I definitely part ways with most farmers.
-I don’t sell potatoes.
+I don’t sell potatoes by weight.
 I’d rather have less of a delicious potato than more of an average potato.
 I guess my lower limit is about half a pound, but I would probably dip below that for a really delicious and interesting looking variety.
 I grow a lot of varieties, so others will bring up the average.

 I don’t like to put potatoes on life support.
 We have a walk in cooler and I would prefer to put potatoes in there and forget about them until the next planting.
 This can be a challenge with earlies and particularly with diploid varieties.
 They usually get deselected from my breeding program because they die before I get around to planting them.
 For special potatoes, I will make the effort, but even they are likely to eventually become the victims of neglect.